 EmulationStation’s key mapping can be reset using the RetroPie-Setup Script.
 If the current key mapping is not allowing proper navigation, the terminal or SSH/terminal option can be used.

-Go Back to the first page of the RetroPie-Setup Script and choose Perform reboot to go back to EmulationStation.
+Go all they way Back to the first page of the RetroPie-Setup Script and choose Perform reboot to go back to EmulationStation.

 Conclusion